Best Paw Patrol Toys for 5 Year Olds

 Five is a great age for Paw Patrol toys because kids are old enough to handle small parts and playsets without everything going straight in their mouth, but they are usually still deep in the fandom.
 This guide breaks down the best picks based on how your kid actually plays, not just what is popular.

 Quick Answer: For most 5 year olds, the Air Rescue 7-Figure Gift Pack is the safest starting point for roleplay, and the True Metal Neon Vehicle 6-Pack is the best pick for a kid who likes to collect.
-Both are genuine Spin Master products with strong reviews and reasonable prices.
+Both are genuine Spin Master products with strong reviews.

 Quick Comparison